MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-setup-site-authentication.md

 # Tutorial: Configure authorized access to your site

 Power Pages provides integration to multiple authentication providers to allow secure access to external users to your site.
-In this tutorial, you will see how to use the Setup workspace to configure Azure AD B2C as an authentication provider.
+In this tutorial, you will see how to use the Setup workspace to configure Azure Active Directory Business-to-Consumer (Azure AD B2C) as an authentication provider.

 In this tutorial, you learn how to: